Saranda—also known as Sarandë—is a popular coastal town in southern Albania.

 - Sunset Saranda Restaurant – A welcoming and popular restaurant set right on the beach and waterfront in the northwestern part of Saranda.

 - Mare Nostrum Cuisine – One of the top-rated restaurants in Saranda, Mare Nostrum serves outstanding pasta and seafood dishes at a venue that overlooks the beautiful bay.

 - Haxhi – Located a bit more in the city’s interior, Haxhi is a respected restaurant offering a variety of food, from seafood and Mediterranean to grilled and vegetarian dishes.

-- SeaSide Artist Terrace Bar Restaurant – A higher-end rooftop restaurant in Saranda, offering stunning views of the sea and renowned for its fish and seafood dishes.
+- Seaside Artist Terrace Bar Restaurant – A higher-end rooftop restaurant in Saranda that offers stunning sea views and is renowned for its fish and seafood dishes.

 Best Saranda Bars